Menu

 Saudi Arabia has been the ideal destination to work, save money, and enjoy a nice work-life balance.
 With little to no taxes, many expats find it a perfect place to really begin putting some savings away for future plans.

-In short, foreigners working in Saudi Arabia are exempt from income tax, property tax, VAT, vehicle tax, inheritance or gift tax, license fees, etc., which are quite widespread in many western countries.
+In short, foreigners working in Saudi Arabia are exempt from income tax, property tax, vehicle tax, inheritance or gift tax, license fees, and other taxes that are quite widespread in most Western countries.

 Important:

-Depending on your home country, you may be charged double taxation.
-Check the tax agreements between your country of origin and the Kingdom, on the General Authority of Zakat and Taxes page.
+Depending on your home country, you may be subject to double taxation.
+Check the tax agreements between your country of origin and the Kingdom on the Zakat, Tax and Customs Authority page.

-As one of the five pillars of Islam, Zakat is regarded as very important obligation for every Muslim - to donate each year a certain amount of their profits as a religious alms.
-In Saudi Arabia, Zakat is applied to businesses and companies, as well.
-It could be assessed on commercial goods, properties and other financial belongings
+As one of the five pillars of Islam, Zakat is a very important obligation for every Muslim.
+It roughly translates to “giving to charity,” and it consists of giving away a certain amount of your profits as religious alms.
+It is not mandatory for expats to pay Zakat.
+In Saudi Arabia, Zakat is not restricted to individuals but is applied to businesses and companies as well.
+It could be assessed on commercial goods, properties, and other financial belongings.

-As of January 1, 2018, the first time ever VAT was applied to all goods and services in Saudi Arabia.
-The value-added tax (VAT) is 5%.
+As of January 1, 2018, for the first time ever VAT was applied to all goods and services in Saudi Arabia.
+The value-added tax (VAT) was first 5% but was subsequently raised to 15% in July 2020.

-The standard import limit is 3,000 Saudi Riyals worth of personal and products that can be imported without tax.
-Anything exceeding this will be charged a minimal tax, and the freight or travel company used will issue this.
+The standard import limit is 3,000 Saudi Riyals worth of personal items and products that can be imported without tax.
+Anything exceeding this will be charged a minimal tax that the freight or travel company used will issue.

 Good to know: